Ear Syringing- UPDATE

 Mobile Tel numbers - update yours please

-Currently 53% of our patients have a mobile number registered.
-We are aiming to increase this to 75% this week.
+Currently 58% of our patients have a mobile number registered.
+We are aiming to increase this to 75%.
 Benefits – we can text you directly.
 This can be either as appointment reminders, clinic recalls, medication reviews and some of our clinicians are sending direct messages to patients.
 The Iplato messaging system provides a huge time saving for everyone and our patients love it (although I'm not sure one patient was happy with a text late at night).
 We send out an average of 300 automated appointment messages each week and another 200+ manual messages.

 Online appointment booking, medication requests and viewing of medical records.

-We now have 150 patients with full access to their records.
+We now have over 200 patients with full access to their records.

 Follow us on Twitter